smkraus/smkraus.github.io/_pages/about.md

   - /about.html
 ---

+I am currently a Fellow at the German Ministry of Finance.

-I'm a Policy Analyst at the [Mercator Research Institute on Global Commons and Climate Change](https://www.mcc-berlin.net/) in Berlin, Germany.
-I apply econometric methods to questions at the intersections of environmental, development, and health economics.
+In my research I apply econometric methods to questions at the intersections of environmental, growth, and health economics.

-Before my work at the MCC and my doctoral studies I worked as a senior consultant for the German Development Agency, GIZ, and in the policy planning staff at the Federal Chancellery.
+I completed my doctoral studies at the [Mercator Research Institute on Global Commons and Climate Change](https://www.mcc-berlin.net/).
+Before, I worked as a senior consultant for the German Development Agency, GIZ, and in the policy planning staff at the Federal Chancellery.
 I also did consulting work on data projects with governments, NGOs, media organizations, and the private sector.
 My Masters are from the London School of Economics and Sciences Po Paris.
 I did my undergraduate studies at Sciences Po Paris and the University of Oxford.
 My CV is available [here](https://smkraus.github.io/files/cv.pdf).

-### Data and code
-I have worked extensively with geographical and survey data from Indonesia and I'm currently preparing a data repository with crosswalks for geographical and industry identifiers.
-Please reach out, if you need this data.
+Disclaimer: The views expressed on this site do not necessarily reflect those of the Federal Reserve Bank of Philadelphia or the Federal Reserve System.